These seven Latin roots are the origins of a large number of

 How to Use This Page

 If you are looking for a larger list of Latin roots of common English words, see 50 Word Roots from Latin.
-Studying both pages (especially along with some of the other root and practice pages listed at the bottom of this page) can really increase your English vocabulary.
+Studying both pages can really increase your English vocabulary.

 The forms of some of the English words are quite

 different from their Latin roots.
-(We get both success and succeed from cedere, deduct and deduce from ducere, etc.) This
+(We get both 'success' and 'succeed' from cedere, 'deduct' and 'deduce' from ducere, etc.)

 For example, the past participle of vertere